diljale/lane_finding_basic/writeup.md

 ![alt text][image5]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified draw_lines() function as follows.

+1] Filtering: I take line segment with longest length and call it as "best guess" for real lane boundary.
+I then filter out line segments whose slopes are too far apart from this "best guess" line segment

+2] Averaging: I do weighted average of slopes and intercept of all line segments remaining after filtering.
+The weights are line segment lengths

+3] Extrapolating: I find intersection of final line segment, parameterized by average slope and average intercept, with my region of interest to find complete lane lines

 ###2.
 Potential shortcomings